sangtn13/spring-ecommerce-api/CONTRIBUTING.md

 ## Release Process

-Releases are automatically created when code is pushed to the `main` branch using semantic-release:
+Releases are automatically created when code is pushed to the `master` branch using semantic-release:

 1. **Patch** (1.0.1): `fix:` commits
 2. **Minor** (1.1.0): `feat:` commits